syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 3. **Chewing gum** – Ask if they're chewing gum, and if so, have them dispose of it.
 4. **Cell phone** – If they have one with them, ask them to turn it off.
 Inform them that having it go off, even on vibrate, can damage the data we collect.
 5. **Jewelry/watch removal** – Ask them to remove all jewelry on their wrists and hands.
+6. **Bathroom** – Inform them that if they need to use the bathroom, now is the time.
+If they do go, note it in the lab log since (presumably) they'll wash their hands with soap.
-6. **Rinse hands** – Direct them to rinste their hands in the kitchen sink.
+7. **Rinse hands** – Direct them to rinste their hands in the kitchen sink.
 Warn them that the sink is noisy.
-7. **Bathroom** – Inform them that if they need to use the bathroom, now is the time.
-If they do go, note it in the lab log since (presumably) they'll wash their hands with soap.
 8. **Building noise** – Warn the participant that building noise is loud but common.
-7. **Mental notes for lab log** – If there are any abnormalities, or the participant seems agitated, or out of breath, or you notice that it is hot, or anything of this nature, make a mental note and record it in the lab log once the session begins.
+9. **Mental notes for lab log** – If there are any abnormalities, or the participant seems agitated, or out of breath, or you notice that it is hot, or anything of this nature, make a mental note and record it in the lab log once the session begins.

 #### Starting the Lab Session: